 - Nail Clippers

 First, if you want to personalize your jar, stick on a letter.
-I used a sticky letter from a set I picked up from Michael’s.
-I used an L since my kit is for my roommate Lauren.
+I used a sticky letter from a set I picked up at Michael’s.
+I used an L since my nail set is for my roommate Lauren.

 Then, paint your Mason jar with glitter paint.
-I chose white glitter paint because it looks like snow!
+I chose white glitter paint because it looks like snow and is perfect for this DIY Christmas gift.

-Finally, I added the nail necessities.
+Finally, I added the nail manicure necessities.
 I put the cotton balls in at the base, then stacked the nail polish and remover on top.
-I slid the toe or finger dividers, nail clippers, and nail file in last.
+I slid the toe or finger dividers, nail clippers, DIY cuticle oil, and nail file in last.
 I coordinated my colors and stuck to black, white and pink (three of my roommate’s favorite colors).
+You could also print up some manicure instructions if you think those would be useful.